lbeabrowne/personal_parkrun_extractor/README.md

 - ⚠️ Cookies expire after a period of time — if the script stops working, simply refresh your cookie from the browser and update your `.env` file

 > **Note:** Your cookie string is sensitive — treat it like a password.
 Do not share it or commit your `.env` file to a public repository like GitHub.
 The `.env` file should be kept local to your machine only.

+### 🌍 How does geocoding work?

+The script automatically converts each parkrun event name into a latitude and longitude coordinate, which are saved as extra columns in the CSV.
+This makes it easy to plot your runs on a map.

+Geocoding is done using the free [Nominatim](https://nominatim.openstreetmap.org/) service from OpenStreetMap — no API key required.

+To make geocoding as accurate as possible, the script extracts the country from each event's parkrun URL (e.g. `parkrun.dk` for Denmark, `parkrun.it` for Italy) and searches within that country first.
+If nothing is found, it falls back to a worldwide search.

+A few things to be aware of:

+- ✅ Each unique location is only geocoded once — repeated visits to the same park make just one request
+- ✅ Supports the current 23 parkrun countries
+- ⚠️ Nominatim has a rate limit of 1 request per second — the script handles this automatically so please do not remove the delay
+- ⚠️ Occasionally a location may not be found or may return an incorrect coordinate — you can manually correct these in the CSV if needed